-When repairing the gutter, you can opt for an access tower as it will serve the purpose depending on the gutter height.
-This cost you between £70 and £150 every week.
+When repairing the gutter, you can opt for an access tower, as it will serve the purpose depending on the gutter height.
+This costs you between £70 and £150 every week.
 The gutter repair scaffolding prices can range between £250 to £400 on a weekly basis.
 You will also require scaffolding for gutter cleaning.